llzero04/Unity/Breakout/README.md

 To try out, You can find the .exe file in the Builds folder.
 Just clone the repo and the game might open up ;)<br/>

+The ball movement is a bit wonky right now, but will try to fix the mechanics.<br/>

 Please let me know of any issues or bugs or suggestions.
 Will try to improvise the game more.
 Enjoy Gaming.
 THANK YOU!!

 # Controls: